Want to Save this Recipe?

 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-It’s time for a shakeup with some new Advent Calendar ideas.
-My kids are a little older now (10 and 12), so there is another reason for me to put a little effort into this much-needed update!
-Before I know it they’ll be gone and out of the house, and I won’t have them to count down with so I want to make the best of this magical time that we have left (oh, cue the tissues!
+It’s time for a shakeup with some new Advent Calendar ideas because my kids are a little older now (10 and 12).
+Before I know it, they’ll be gone and out of the house, and I won’t have them to count down with.
+That’s why I want to make the best of this magical time that we have left (oh, cue the tissues!
 Sniff, sniff).

-There are so many cute advent calendars out there these days (both store-bought and homemade – I got mine from Target years ago), but what I find we need the most help with is what items to put into those calendars (other than candy, of course!).
-Before I get into our updated list though, here are a few other good ideas for you…
+There are so many cute advent calendars on Amazon these days (I got mine from Target years ago), and here are some homemade ideas!
+But what I find we need the most help with is what items to put into those calendars (other than candy, of course!).

 - Go to our town’s tree lighting ceremony.